dart-lang/site-www/src/_guides/libraries/futures-error-handling.md

-In many cases, when you want to write asynchronous code in Dart, you can use these built-in [`async` functions and `await` expressions.](/guides/language/language-tour#asynchrony-support) However, sometimes you need more control than what you can accomplish with the built-in features.
+In many cases, when you want to write asynchronous code in Dart, you can use these built-in [`async` functions and `await` expressions](/guides/language/language-tour#asynchrony-support) where you catch errors using `try-catch` and `throw`.
+However, sometimes you need more control than what you can accomplish with the built-in features.
+[PENDING: example?]

 In this situation, you can use the
 [Future API,](/guides/libraries/library-tour#future) part of the